- User Since

 Just wanted to add a comment here.

 The moment we have a camera system, scale becomes important not because the camera itself must be scaled, but quite the opposite; the camera needs to be aware of scale in order to keep itself a constant size. (a 50mm lens must always be 50mm even if the scene is now measured in miles).
 If you allow the camera to scale up with the model the dof would be identical in every scale which is not realistic (for example taking a photo of a building using a camera as big as a mountain will give you the same depth of field as taking a photo of a miniature building siting on your desk using a normal sized camera.
-The problem is in reality we do not take photos of buildings with mountain sized cameras; as a result the subject distance changes and the circle of confusion of the sensor changes)
+The problem is in reality we do not take photos of buildings with mountain sized cameras; as a result when the camera body is kept constant, the subject size and distance relative to the sensor size changes and the circle of confusion registered for every pixel on the sensor changes)